zvercodebender/community-plugins/README.md

 All plugins are located in directories inside the main community-plugins repository.
 Browse the main directory to find the list of plugins and navigate into a plugin directory to find the plugin's documentation and source code.

+## deployit-udm-plugins

+This directory contains Deployit middleware plugins that add the ability to deploy to new middleware.

+## deployit-server-plugins

+This directory contains Deployit server plugins that influence server behavior.

+## tool-deployit-plugins

+This directory contains plugins for external tools that interact with Deployit.

 # Downloading a plugin

 You can find compiled, ready-to-install binaries in the _Downloads_ section of the repository.
 If you want, you can clone